netinvent/cryptidy/README.md

 It's main features are:
  - Encrypt any pickable Python object / variables
  - Add an UTC timestamp to the encrypted message
- - Verify that decrypted messages timestamps aren't in the future
+ - Verify that decrypted messages timestamps aren't in the future or too old (for bad RTC clock diags)
  - Allow symmetric encryption (AES)
      - 128, 192 or 256 bits encryption
  - Allow asymmetric encryption (RSA + AES)